General

 Who on campus do I contract to start a proposal?
 Who is my Grants Specialist?

-Create a record in the OAR portal and contact your Grants Specialist in OSP to begin the proposal process.
-If you do not have a specialist, please call x2313 or email OSP.
+Create a record in the OAR portal and contact your Grants Specialist or email OSP to begin the proposal process. .

 What is the difference between a contract and grant?